 Howletts Wild Animal Park and Port Lympne Reserve, in conjunction with the Aspinall Foundation, have a wide range of volunteering opportunities that offer you the chance to get involved in what we do.

-Our volunteers are made up from a diverse range of dedicated people who aid the keepers in their daily duties.
-The volunteer positions are varied and dependant on seasons and animal movements but we welcome prospective CV’s, just be sure to be clear on you reason for applying to volunteer with our animal section.
-We often take on people wishing to volunteer on our various animal sections within the parks.
-This is the only aspect of volunteering where we have stricter criteria for who we accept for volunteer placements because of the line of work.
-To be eligible for this, we ask that you are over 18 years old and have either already gained, or are working towards an animal management qualification.
-As you will be utilised as a full member of the team and will need the relevant experience or qualifications.
+Animal department volunteers at Port Lympne and Howletts are made up from a diverse range of dedicated people who aid the keepers in their daily duties.
+The volunteer positions are varied and are dependent on seasons and animal movements but we welcome prospective CV’s, just be sure to be clear on your reason for applying to volunteer with our animal section.
+This is the only aspect of volunteering where we have stricter criteria for who we accept because of the line of work.
+To be eligible for this, you must be over 18 years old, be able to support the team for a substantial amount of time, and have either already gained, or are working towards an animal management qualification.
+This is because you will be utilised as a full member of the team and will need the relevant experience or qualifications to perform the role effectively and safely.
+This type of volunteering is extremely popular and there are very limited positions so you may not receive an initial response.
+Your contact details will be held on record for 6 months and when a position becomes available you will be contacted.

 Do you enjoy spending time outside or feel you could bring experience to our dedicated gardening estates team?
 Port Lympne and Howletts ranges over 700 Acres of unique Kent countryside.
 Would you be willing to donate a small amount of your time on a weekly basis to develop these unique grounds?
 Having garden volunteers enables us to undertake new and exciting projects and enhance both the beautiful gardens at Howletts and Port Lympne.
 As well as tending the extensive grounds our gardens team help and advise on enclosure planting to provide an authentic habitat for our animals and tend the herb gardens which are used in various animal enrichment activities which enhance the lives of our animals.
 If you have green fingers and love working outdoors this could be the perfect way for you to volunteer.

-As a charity we need to be relevant to today’s challenging world, clearly communicating our message of conservation is vital for our development.
-Would you be able to grow our media presence or even help manage our many fundraising events that help us engage with the general public?
 The Aspinall Foundation protect some of the world’s most endangered species returning them to safe areas in their natural habitat.
 We currently manage a number conservation programmes around the world helping to make a real difference to endangered animals.
 Our fundraising department raise the essential funds to allow the Aspinall Foundation to continue this vital work.
 We need volunteers to help in various fundraising activities.
+Would you be able to grow our media presence or even help manage our many fundraising events that help us engage with the general public?

 Whether you are looking for hands on volunteering opportunities for personal development, or team building days with a wild twist, Port Lympne Reserve provides the perfect backdrop to suit your needs.